HaNjIhEoN1/RNAseq/README.md

 Ⅱ. In Linux

-Ⅲ. In R - to DESeq2
+Ⅲ. In R - to DESeq2 or edgeR

 Ⅳ. In R - visualize